 The other reason why we use open source web applications is because once we are doing the testing, we can still give something back to the community.
 By scanning these web applications and reporting the 0-day vulnerabilities back to the developers we are helping open source developers write more secure code.

-In fact, we are so committed to helping open source projects developers, that we are also giving free Netsparker Cloud accounts to all open source web developers.
+In fact, we are so committed to helping open source projects developers, that we are also giving free Netsparker Enterprise accounts to all open source web developers.

 Open Source Web Applications, Vulnerabilities & Numbers for 2016